debuglevel/microcontroller-projects/HelloWorldArduino/README.md

 `platformio device monitor` should just work, as it uses the baudrate from `platformio.ini`.

+Also try filters:

-Also try filters, e.g. `platformio device monitor -f time` to display a timestamp. `-f esp8266_exception_decoder` should decode crash exceptions.
+* `platformio device monitor -f time` to display a timestamp.
+* `-f esp32_exception_decoder` should decode crash exceptions.

-Some bootloaders like in ESP8266 send some stuff over serial.
+Some bootloaders like in ESP32 send some stuff over serial.
 If not set to the correct baudrate, this is just decoded as garbage.

 You probably have to cancel monitoring if you want to `pio run upload`.
 Some combination like `pio run --target upload --target monitor` or `pio upload && pio device monitor` might be a usable workaround.

 ## PlatformIO `home` GUI

 `pio home` starts a web GUI on `localhost:8008`.
 If you want, you can open it using `platformio home --host=0.0.0.0`.
 You can then secure it ba providing some kind of token: `platformio home --host=0.0.0.0 --session-id=hello` which makes it available at <http://HOST:8008/session/hello/> for those who know.

 ## MQTT